cdkini/pypcmgr/README.md

   -r, --recursive       Recursively run all configured tools

-  --hook                Create pre-commit hooks for all configured tools
+  -H, --hook            Create pre-commit hooks for all configured tools

-  --reset               Reset any pre-commit hooks made by pypcmgr and delete .pypcmgrconfig
+  -R, --reset           Reset any pre-commit hooks made by pypcmgr and delete .pypcmgrconfig

   -h, --help            Show this message and exit